Sensitivity of Weak Lensing Surveys to Gravitational Waves from Inspiraling Supermassive Black Hole Binaries: Methodology

 with $h_c(f)\equiv 2f|\tilde{h}(f)|$.
 For inspiralling binaries, the characteristic strain becomes~\cite{Moore:2014lga}\footnote{Note that our definition of $h_c(f)$ differs by a factor of $\sqrt{2}$ from that in Ref.~\cite{Moore:2014lga}, since we denote $h_0$ as the \emph{peak} amplitude and not the root-mean-square amplitude.}

 where $h_0$ is the strain amplitude and $\dot{f}$ is the frequency temporal derivative, given in Eq.~\eqref{eq:h0} and~\eqref{eq:dfdt} respectively.
-This prefactor can be interpreted as the square root of the number of cycles spent at frequency $f$.
+This prefactor can be interpreted as the square root of the number of cycles spent at frequency $f$, such that the characteristic strain of a GW from an inspiraling binary system scales as $h_c\propto f^{-1/6}$.

 To keep the definition for $h_c(f)$ consistent across different GW detectors, we define the effective noise for a weak lensing survey with $N$ galaxies as

 We note that for a survey with finite observation time $T$ and cadence $\Delta t$, the noise PSD $S_n(f)$ (and so $S_n^{\mathrm{eff}}$) is only defined over the frequency band $f\in[1/T,1/(2\Delta t)]$.
 Outside this band, we set $S_n(f)\rightarrow\infty$, which effectively truncates the sensitivity curves $h_n(f)$ at low and high frequencies.
 Additionally, we limit the characteristic strain $h_c(f)$ to frequencies below the innermost stable circular orbit (ISCO) of the binary system, given by $f_{\mathrm{ISCO}}=c^{3}/(6^{3/2}\pi GM_{t})$, where $M_t$ is the total mass of the binary.